Health disparities in South Africa: Racial and ethnic health disparities

 Racial and ethnic health disparities continue to persist between the five largest racial groups in South Africa's post-Apartheid era.
 Research from 2018 on South Africans ages 50 years or older indicated that Black South Africans have disproportionately poorer cognitive functioning.
 Coloured South Africans also have a disproportionate levels of hypertension, arthritis, strokes, and vision compared to other racial groups.
 Asian and White South Africans self-reported higher levels of health status and diabetes.
 The observed health outcomes by racial group, mirror findings from studies on racial groups in the United States.
 Socioeconomic factors also posed as deterrents to Black and Coloured South Africans seeking medical care.
 Over 40% of Blacks and 23% of Coloured reported skipping routine medical care due to these factors, compared to only 11% of Whites and 7% of Asians.
+Black South Africans are underrepresented in blood donations, leading to potential phenotype disparity.
+Research shows that prosocial motivation (altruism) and promotional communication are motivators for Black donors and fear, lack of awareness, and perceived racial discrimination in blood collection are deterrents.

 In addition, Black and Coloured communities in South Africa's urban cities have predominately worse infrastructure, environmental safety, and higher rates of crime; a legacy of Apartheid.
 Research has shown that poorer living conditions can be a contributing factor to worse health outcomes.